Featured Sites (A-Z)

 Megalithic Complexes.

-There are certain concentrations of megaliths in Europe which qualify for the title of 'megalithic complex'; Names such as the 'Boyne-valley', the 'Orkneys', 'Carnac', Malta Silbury/Avebury and Evora in Portugal are some of the better known European groupings, but their context and relationship are still unknown - Were these the Neolithic equivalents of 'cities'?.
+There are several well known 'concentrations' of megaliths in Europe which qualify for the title of 'megalithic complex'; Names such as the 'Boyne-valley', the 'Orkneys', 'Carnac', Malta, Silbury/Avebury and Evora in Portugal are some of the better known, but their context and relationship (if any) remains largely unknown.

 (More about Megalithic Complexes)